arp242/goatcounter/README.markdown

 ### Development

-1. Install it with `go get zgo.at/goatcounter/cmd/goatcounter`.
+1. Install it with `GO111MODULE=on go get zgo.at/goatcounter/cmd/goatcounter`.
    This will put a self-contained binary at `~/go/goatcounter`.

 2. Run `~/go/goatcounter`.
 This will run a development environment on http://localhost:8081

    The default is to use a SQLite database at `./db/goatcounter.sqlite3` (will be created if it doesn't exist).
 See the `-dbconnect` flag to customize this.

 3. You can sign up your new site at http://localhost:8081, which can then be accessed at http://test.localhost:8081